bxparks/AceTime/USER_GUIDE.md

 * the AT and UNTIL fields can be an arbitrary multiple of 1-second
 * the LETTER field can be an arbitrary string

-As of version v2.3 (with TZDB 2022c), the `zonedbc` database contains all 596 Zone and Link entries, supporting all years in the range of `[1, 32766]`.
+As of version v2.3 (with TZDB 2023c), the `zonedbc` database contains all 596 Zone and Link entries, supporting all years in the range of `[0001,10000)`.

 <a name="TzDatabaseVersion"></a>
 #### TZ Database Version

 The IANA TZ Database is updated continually.
-As of this writing, the latest stable version is 2021a.
-When a new version of the database is released, I regenerate the ZoneInfo entries under the `src/zonedb/` and `src/zonedbx/` directories.
+As of this writing, the latest stable version is 2023c.
+When a new version of the database is released, I regenerate the ZoneInfo entries under the `src/zonedXxx/` directories.

 The current TZ Database version can be programmatically accessed using the `kTzDatabaseVersion` constant: